Bayesian Regret Minimization in Offline Bandits

-One may wonder whether using a credible region to obtain the bound in \cref{thm:var-max-l2} is an appropriate approach.
-A growing body of literature argues that using credible regions in constructing robust approximations of VaR is overly conservative when used with linear or concave functions~\cite{Gupta2019,Bertsimas2021,Petrik2019}.
-These results do not apply to our setting because the maximum in~\eqref{eq:var-maximum} is a \emph{non-concave}.
+Note that a growing body of literature argues that using credible regions in constructing robust approximations of VaR is overly conservative when used with linear or concave functions~\cite{Gupta2019, Bertsimas2021, Petrik2019}.
+However, these results do not apply to our setting because the maximum in~\eqref{eq:var-maximum} is \emph{non-concave}.

-\paragraph{Optimization algorithm.} We now describe our main algorithm, \emph{Bayesian Regret Minimization for Offline Bandits}~(\texttt{BRMOB}), whose pseudo-code is reported in \cref{alg:BRMOB}.
-The goal is to find a policy $\bm{\pi}$ that minimizes the regret bounds proposed in \cref{thm:var-max-combined,thm:var-max-l2}, simultaneously.
-The algorithm runs in two phases.
-In the first phase, it minimizes a simplified bound on the regret which can be formulated as a tractable optimization problem.
-In the second phase, it runs a sequence of heuristic steps that can tighten the bounds and improve the computed policy.